mvolkmann/blog/src/swift/Xcode.md

 types, variables, functions, structs, classes, properties, and methods.
 It even works with framework types.

+## Source Control (aka Version Control)

+Xcode has excellent builtin support for version control using Git.

+The final dialog that is displayed when creating a new project where the parent directory is selected contains the checkbox to "Create Git repository on my Mac".
+Check this to start with a local repository.

+The most common Git actions are summarized in below.

+The current branch is displayed in the Xcode title bar on the left side below the project name.

+To create a new branch:

+- Open the "Source Control Navigator" by clicking the second navigator tab or pressing cmd-2.
+- Click the "Repositories" tab.
+- Expand the "Branches" section.
+- Right-click the branch from which the new branch should be created (ex. main).
+- Select "New Branch from {branch-name}...".
+- Enter a name for the new branch in the "To" input.
+- Click the "Create" button.

+To switch to a different, existing branch:

+- Open the "Source Control Navigator" by clicking the second navigator tab or pressing cmd-2.
+- Click the "Repositories" tab.
+- Expand the "Branches" section.
+- Right-click a branch name and select "Switch...".
+- In the dialog that appears, click the "Switch" button.
+- To get changes made to the branch in the remote repository, do a pull (described below).

+To see the Git status of all files in the project, open the Project Navigator and look for the letters "A" (added) and "M" (modified) after file names.

+To see uncommitted changes for the file in the current text editor pane:

+- Look for blue vertical bars to left of line numbers.
+- Click a blue vertical bar to get a popup menu with the options "Show/Hide Change" (for modified lines) and "Discard Changes".
+- Select "Show Change" to display the original line above the modified line.
+- Select "Hide Change" to remove the display of the original line.
+- Select "Discard Changes" to undo the changes.

+To commit changes:

+- Select Source Control ...
+Commit... or press cmd-option-c to open a dialog that lists the files that can be committed.
+- A letter will appear after files that will be affected by the commit, "A" for added, "D" for deleted, "M" for modified, and "?" for files unknown to the local Git repository.
+- In the left, make sure the checkboxes to the left of each filename to be committed are checked.
+- One at a time click the name of each file to be committed to see a side-by-side diff where you can verify all the changes.
+  Undesired changes can be discarded by clicking a numbered blue button in the gutter between the old and new versions of the file and selecting "Discard Changes" from the popup.
+- Enter a comment for the commit in the text area at the bottom.
+- Optionally check the "Push to remote" checkbox.
+- Click the "Commit" button.

+To discard all uncommitted changes, select Source Control ...
+Discard All Changes...
+This displays a dialog to confirm this action.
+Click the "Discard" button to proceed.

+To fetch new branches from the remote repository, select Source Control ...
+Fetch Changes.

+To pull changes from the remote repository, select Source Control ...
+Pull.... or press cmd-option-x.
+This displays a dialog where the remote repository can be selected.
+It defaults to "origin/main" which is typically the only remote repository.
+There is also a "Rebase local changes onto upstream changes" checkbox for the brave.

+To tag a commit:

+- TODO: FINISH THIS!

+To push changes to the remote repository, select Source Control ...
+Push....
+This displays a dialog where the remote repository can be selected.
+It defaults to "origin/main" which is typically the only remote repository.
+There is also a "Include Tags" checkbox that should be checked when new tags have been applied.

+To refresh the Git status shown for files in the Project Navigator because their status has been changed outside of Xcode, select Source Control ...
+Refresh File Status.

+To create a pull request:

+- Select Source Control ...
+Create Pull Request... or click the current branch in the Xcode title bar on the left side below the project name and select "Create Pull Request...".
+- Replace "Untitled Pull Request" with a title.
+- Enter a description.
+- Click the "Publish" button.
+- In the dialog that appears, confirm creating a new pull request by clicking the "Publish" button.

+To view a pull request in the GitHub web UI:

+- Open the "Source Control Navigator" by clicking the second navigator tab or pressing cmd-2.
+- Click the "Changes" tab.
+- In the "Pull Request" section, right-click the title of a pull request and select "View Pull Request on GitHub".

+To merge a pull request:

+- Open the "Source Control Navigator" by clicking the second navigator tab or pressing cmd-2.
+- Click the "Changes" tab.
+- In the "Pull Request" section, select the title of a pull request.
+- Click the "Merge..." button in the upper-right corner of the editor panel that displays information about the pull request.
+- Enter a commit message.
+- Optionally check the "Delete source branch after merging" checkbox.
+- Click the "Merge" button.

+To close a pull request without merge it:

+- Open the "Source Control Navigator" by clicking the second navigator tab or pressing cmd-2.
+- Click the "Changes" tab.
+- In the "Pull Request" section, select the title of a pull request.
+- Click the downward chevron on the right side of the "Merge..." button and select "Close".

 ## Themes

 To choose a different theme, select Xcode ...
 Preferences ...
 Themes.